hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 !!!
 Info

-Notice: we apply a CSS reset (`all: initial`) to the container, to avoid that styles applied to the parent elements leak into the tooltip content.
+Notice: we apply a CSS reset (`all: initial`) to the container to avoid styles applied to the parent elements leaking into the tooltip content.
 If you find any issue with this reset please [speak with the Design System team](/about/support).

 !!!